When voting closes

 Once all special votes are validated by the Electoral Commission, we will announce the final count and the official results.

 Final results and official results include all votes, including special votes.
-They will be released by Friday 17 October 2025.

 Blank and informal votes